Blog

 Early Signs of Scale in Agent-Mediated Commerce

 Recent analyses suggest that agentic commerce is already influencing billions in retail activity.
 A study published by Digital Commerce 360 estimates that AI shopping agents may now drive $73 billion to $292 billion in annual GMV, depending on conversion assumptions.
+And traffic data reinforces this shift.

-Traffic data reinforces this shift.
-OpenAI’s ChatGPT now directs referral volume comparable to nearly 20% of Walmart’s total referral visits, indicating that ecommerce AI agents are becoming influential discovery surfaces.
+Just look at OpenAI’s ChatGPT: it directs referral volume comparable to nearly 20% of Walmart’s total referral visits, indicating that ecommerce AI agents are becoming influential discovery surfaces.

 For retailers, this means the earliest form of agentic AI ecommerce traffic is already shaping purchasing decisions — even before most merchants start optimizing for it.
-Except for big market players, of course.

 Major Platforms Are Moving Toward Agent-First Commerce